ntn888/zephyr-guide/src/chapter_2.md

 The RTOS abstracts this away for us.
 And brings in the concept called *threads*.
 A firmware designer splits the related work responsible for a portion of the solution to be done into individual threads.
 Each thread is assigned a *priority*.
 Each thread is an infinite loop that can be in any one of the 6 states; see the diagram below.

 A task is ready when it can execute but its priority is less than the currently running task.
 A task is running when it has control of the CPU.
 A task is waiting when it requires the occurrence of an event (for example, waiting for an I/O operation to complete, a shared resource to be available, a timing pulse to occur, or time to expire).
-Finally a task is in suspended state when it is explicitly requested by the code (either within itself of another thread).
+Finally a task is in suspended state when it is explicitly requested by the code (either within itself or another thread).

 ![the 6 thread states](./images/thread_states.svg)